 The last few weeks I tried to understand how Google works.
 I came to the realization that it’s essential to know how you can attract free traffic to your website as a startup founder.
 For instance, I run a site for learning Japanese with small tools like a converter from hiragana to romaji and the site doesn’t rank for almost any search terms on Google.
 At best, Google sends 1-3 visitors a day.
 This makes Nimonikku unsustainable.
 Hence, I needed to act.
-After reading up on the most popular SEO sites like Moz or Ahrefs on how to rank better, I slowly started to understand how Google’s search engine works.
+After reading up on the most popular SEO sites like Moz or Ahrefs on how to rank better, later even reporting a private backlink network, and ranking on the first page of Google, I slowly started to understand how Google’s search engine works.
 Easy, right?

 How does a Search Engine’s Algorithm work